UX Research & Usability Audit

 What I Learned

-This project taught me that the most valuable insights come from watching real users struggle.
+This project taught me that the most valuable insights come from observing real users in action.
 No amount of heuristic evaluation could have predicted that every single participant would fail to find the dinner reservation feature—but observing it happen in real time made the problem (and solution) crystal clear.

 Key Takeaways